harshalyaravalkar/CRUD-Database_App/README.md

     > use office;

 3. **Create a table employee:**
-    Now, being in databaseoffice we will need to create a table employee with columns Id, Firstname, Lastname, Email, Address by following query.
+    Now, being in database office we will need to create a table employee with columns Id, Firstname, Lastname, Email, Address by following query.

     > Create table employee ( id int (5), FirstName varchar (15), LastName varchar (15), Email varchar (20), Address varchar (20));

-4. **Run the crudapp.py file and execute queries of CRUD**
+4. **Run the crudapp.py file and execute queries through CRUD app**

 ## Database Setup: